speedment/speedment/README.md

 ### Requirements
+Speedment comes with support for the following databases out-of-the-box:
+* MySQL
+* MariaDB

-Speedment *will only work for Java 8 or later*.
-Make sure your IDE is using Java 8 as the default Java platform.
+Speedment requires `Java 8` or later.
+Make sure your IDE configured to use JDK 8.
-Currently, Speedment only supports MySQL and MariaDB but support for more database types will come soon.

 License
 -------